elliotjonesdev/quickquiz/README.md

 ## Features
 * #### Logo and welcome message
-The logo has been created in a simple pixelated format of a flame, designed to match with the name QUICKFIRE QUIZ, sparking initial interest for the game player in a fun and playful format.
+  * The logo has been created in a simple pixelated format of a flame, designed to match with the name QUICKFIRE QUIZ, sparking initial interest for the game player in a fun and playful format.
 The welcome message is simple and bold to explain in essence what the game is meant to do for the user.
-The high contrast against the white background adds to visual appeal.
+The high contrast purple against the white background suggests fun and adds to visual appeal.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 10 01" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/d4af54cc-7550-498f-ab5d-a7debc9b0f46"></p>

 * #### Start and restart buttons
+  * The start and restart buttons are enlarged to prompt the game player to take action, and when clicked automatically trigger the game to play or replay.
+The grey buttons create high contrast with the red background of the game area.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 25 42" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/cccf3752-f6af-4b60-a801-689e848bdea6">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 26 43" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/08eb6734-6ac9-4ca4-9c45-c0304c2f99c0">
 </p>

 * #### Question and answer area
+  * The question and answer area is easy to navigate with a simple 4 option layout to choose from.
+The border has a haevy weighted black border to draw focus to the intent of the game and to guide the user into the area that should be interacted with.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 30 35" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/35fbc143-7d11-473f-81a9-f9d9d8d090b1">
 </p>